On the cohomological dimension of the moduli space of Riemann surfaces: Cohomological dimension

-\begin{remark} We will be interested in a function $\exh:X\rar\RR$ that satisfies: \begin{itemize} \item for every $x\in X$ there exist an open neighbourhood $U$ of $x$ and finitely many smooth functions $\xi_i:U\rar\RR$ such that $\exh|_U=\max\{\xi_i\}$; \item there exists a complex submanifold $L_x\subset U$ through $x$ of dimension $N-q+1$ such that $\xi_i|_{L_x}$ is strongly plurisubharmonic for all $i$. \end{itemize} For every $x\in X$, such a $\exh|_{L_x}$ is strongly plurisubharmonic (see \cite{demailly:book}, Chapter I, Lemma 5.18(e)).
-So, Lemma \ref{lemma:smoothening1} applies to $\exh$ and the smooth $\tilde{\exh}$ thus obtained is an exhaustion function whenever $\exh$ is. \end{remark}
+\begin{corollary}[Maxima of $(q+1)$-convex functions] Let $X$ be a complex manifold and let $\exh:X\rar\RR$ be a continuous exhaustion function.
+Suppose that for every $x\in X$ \begin{itemize} \item[(a)] there exist an open neighbourhood $U$ of $x$ and finitely many smooth functions $\exh_i:U\rar\RR$ such that $\exh|_U=\max\{\exh_i\}$; \item[(b)] there exists a complex submanifold $L_x\subset U$ through $x$ of codimension $q$ such that $\exh_i|_{L_x}$ is strongly plurisubharmonic for all $i$. \end{itemize} Then there exists a smooth strongly $(q+1)$-convex exhaustion function $\hat{\exh}$ on $X$, which in particular is strongly plurisubharmonic on each $L_x$.
+Moreover, if $\exh$ is invariant under a finite group $G$ of automorphisms of $X$, then $\hat{\exh}$ can be required to be $G$-invariant. \end{corollary} \begin{proof} By Lemma \ref{lemma:smoothening1}, the function $\hat{\exh}$ is at bounded distance from $\exh$ and so $\hat{\exh}$ is an exhaustion function.
+As $\hat{\exh}$ is smooth and $\hat{\exh}|_{L_x}$ is strongly plurisubharmonic, it is strictly $(q+1)$-convex.